PennState-RoboX/Robomaster2022-CV/README.md

 ### **Debug Mode**

-Run the project with additional debug output:
+Run the project with additional debug output
+You can adjust the color threshold to detect the Armor board in different light settings.

 ```bash
 python3 ArmorDetect_D435i.py --debug --target-color [RED/BLUE]